Emmanuel802/CDV01_Career_Goals_Reflection_CS20240250_PTO2407_GROUPB_EMMANUELANOTIDAMWAMUKA_CDV01/README.md

 ### Part 1: Self-Assessment Reflection

-1. **Skills Analysis**:
+##### 1. **Skills Analysis**

-   - List your current skills and areas of expertise.
-   - Identify skills you need to develop or improve.
+**Current Skills:**

+- Basic HTML, CSS, and JavaScript
+- Logical Thinking & Problem-Solving
+- Basic Concepts Of Software Development Concepts

+**Skills To Develop:**

+- Improving Debugging And Troubleshooting Skills
+- Advanced Concepts of Software Development
+- Mastering CSS for better UI/UX

-2. **Interests and Values**:
+##### 2. **Interests and Values**

-   - Describe your key interests related to your career.
-   - What values are important to you in a work environment?
+**Career Key Interests:**

+- Building Websites And Applications
+- Learning New Technologies And Coding Languages
+- Creating Efficient And Functional Software Solutions

+**Work Enviroment Values:**

+- Opportunities For Continuous Learning And Growth
+- A Supportive And Collaborative Team
+- A Role Where Creativity And Problem-Solving Are Valued

 ### Part 2: Career Exploration Insights